 In ancient Egypt, temples were seen as residences for deities, who were thought to temporarily manifest themselves in the cult statues located in the sanctuary.
 The temples were also the stage for daily rituals that were ideally performed by the pharaoh, but in practice by priests.
 These cultic performances included the offering of food and beverages as well as the burning of incense, which was thought to have a purifying effect.
 The inner rooms of the temple were restricted to those performing the rituals.
 During religious festivals, cult statues could be brought out of the temple.
 At Dendur, they were likely carried out onto the spacious cult terrace, enabling the public to feel closer to their gods.

-The Temple of Dendur was primarily dedicated to the goddess Isis of Philae, who had her principal temple on Philae, an island about 50 miles north of Dendur.
+The Temple of Dendur was primarily dedicated to the goddess Isis of Philae, who had her principal temple on Philae, an island about fifty miles north of Dendur.
 Depictions of this goddess can be found in many scenes on the temple.
 Isis's husband, Osiris, is also featured, as is their son, Horus, who appears as both Harpocrates ("Horus the Child") and Harendotes ("Horus Who Protects His Father").

 Two other deities, Pedesi and Pihor, also played an important role.
-These two brothers, who may have been the sons of a local Nubian chieftain, were deified after their death and are known only from the decoration of the Temple of Dendur.
+These two brothers, who may have been the sons of a local Nubian ruler, were deified after their death and are known only from the decoration of the Temple of Dendur.
 A small rock-cut chamber originally located in the cliff behind the temple may have been their tomb.
 Since Dendur stood in Nubia, to the south of the Egyptian border at Aswan, the Nubian gods Mandulis and Arsenuphis also occur among the many deities represented in the temple.

 In Egypt, the Roman emperor Augustus had many temples erected that adhered to native Egyptian architectural and religious traditions, rather than to Hellenistic or Roman culture.
 In the decoration of these Egyptian temples, Augustus is shown in Egyptian costume, as Egyptian pharaoh, and offering to Egyptian deities.
 This expressed his commitment to honor the local cults and helped confirm his legitimacy as ruler of the region.